Karen Everett: Documenting the Lesbian Experience

 Framing Lesbian Fashion includes a semi-autobiographical account of director Karen Everett’s “fashion journey” from a traditional Mormon student at Brigham Young University to coming out in Northampton, Mass.–nicknamed “Lesbianville, U.S.A.”

-Everett is currently directing a personal documentary, Women in Love, the intimate story of seven women navigating their love lives.
+Everett directed a personal documentary, Women in Love, the intimate story of seven women navigating their love lives.

-Everett teaches at the Graduate School of Journalism at UC Berkeley, where she received her Masters degree in Journalism in 1991.
+Until 2012, Everett taught at the Graduate School of Journalism at UC Berkeley, where she received her Master’s degree in Journalism in 1991.
+She is now the owner of New Doc Editing, which provides documentary film editing and consulting services.